Category:

 According to Procurement Tactics, a single human contract review takes about 92 minutes, and that’s only for one document.
 Multiply that by dozens or hundreds, and you can see why manual review is a major time loss.

-For example, dates, obligations, renewal terms, and compliance details are highlighted in minutes.
+For example, key dates, obligations, renewal terms, and compliance details are highlighted in minutes.
 All that data then becomes readily available for further inspection.
 While it doesn’t replace legal expertise, it gives professionals faster access to the insights they need.

 The importance is clear: quicker contract reviews mean fewer delays, fewer missed details, and more time for actual decision-making.
 We’ll talk about more benefits later.